 “Command the Israelites to bring you clear oil of pressed olives for the light so that the lamps may be kept burning.
 In the tent of meeting, outside the curtain that shields the ark of the covenant law, Aaron and his sons are to keep the lamps burning before the LORD from evening till morning.
 This is to be a lasting ordinance among the Israelites for the generations to come.” — Exodus 27:20–21

-This week's Torah portion begins, "Command the Israelites to bring you clear oil . . ."
-God was giving the command, but who was He talking to?
+Our verses today begin with God’s directive, “Command the Israelites to bring you clear oil . . .”
+God was giving the command, but to whom was He talking?
 In context, the answer is obvious: God was talking to Moses.
 However, the fact that Moses was not mentioned by name raises a red flag.
-From the time of Moses' birth until the end of the Five Books of Moses, Moses's name is mentioned in every single Torah portion - except for this one.
+From the time of Moses’ birth until the end of the Five Books of Moses, Moses’s name is mentioned in every single Torah portion – except for this one.
 Why?

-The Jewish sages explain that this portion deals with Aaron's appointment as the High Priest and the duties of his descendants.
-This was Aaron's moment.
-The sages explain that Moses, in his great humility, understood that this was Aaron's portion.
+The Jewish teachers explain that this portion deals with Aaron’s appointment as the High Priest and the duties of his descendants.
+This was Aaron’s moment.
+Moses, in his great humility, understood that this was Aaron’s portion.
 He gladly stepped aside so that Aaron could shine.